olsonbg/LAMMPS-pcff/README.md

-How to Create a LAMMPS Data file from a PCFF file
+Create a LAMMPS Data file using the class2 PCFF force field
 =====

 This documents aims to explain how to use the [pcff.frc](pcff.frc) force